DiarmuidHenry/Project-02/README.md

 - Borders not disappearing after next one clcked.
 Add a style class remover to fix.
 - After game was reset, scores wenr up by more than 1 point.
 This iws due to multiple eventListners eeing attached to each image/button.
 I added a variable (listenerCheck) that checked if they had been added.
 That sorted the problem.
+- When adding media queries, I was having problem with specificity.
+I found out that this was because my approach to it was to add styles directly into the HTML from javascript.
+This meant it could not be overwritten, as "style =" has the highest specificity.
+I tried first to fix this by altering the way I changed the display property: I simply created style classes called "display flex", "display block" and "display none" in the CSS, and added this style class to the object.
+However, this didn't work, as I had more speficit changes to the display based on id in other places in the code.
+I then tried